aisingapore/sealion/README.md

 ## Contact

-For questions, comments, or issues, please open a GitHub issue or contact us via this [SEA-LION Inquiry Form](https://forms.gle/sLCUVb95wmGf43hi6).
+If you have questions, comments, or issues, please open a GitHub issue or contact us via this [SEA-LION Inquiry Form](https://forms.gle/sLCUVb95wmGf43hi6).

 ## References